tince250/testly/README.md

 # testly

 Educational app that extracts a hierarchical index of key concepts from course materials and lets professors auto-generate tests from it.

-See `SOTIS specifikacija.pdf` for the full project specification.
+Main functionality:

+- Course management for professors, with LLM-powered keyword hierarchy extraction from uploaded materials (PDF/DOCX/TXT), including smart attachment of new material into an existing hierarchy
+- Interactive keyword hierarchy visualization (D3 graph) with inline editing
+- Professor-driven student registration and course enrollment
+- Auto-generated tests (matching and open-ended questions), optionally scoped to a hierarchy subtree
+- Student test-taking with automatic grading answers
+- Professor tools to review student attempts, override grades, and view per-test statistics

 ## Backend setup